Karma3Labs/ts-lens/README.md

 - `yarn compute`.
 Generates localtrust using different strategies speicified in the configuration, stores it in the database and uploads it on the go-eigentrust service.
 Subsequently, generates and saves in the database both global rankings and the feed.
 This script is made to be run on interval (e.g once every couple of hours)

 - `yarn serve`.
 Considering that the localtrust is uploaded to the go-eigentrust service and that the database is populated with global rankings and the cached feed, a server is being started that contains endpoints for every recommendation.
 The endpoints can be found [here](https://openapi.lens.k3l.io)

+## Adding a new strategy

+To add a new strategy to the recommender system, follow the instructions below:

+### Localtrust strategy

+- Open the file recommender/strategies/localtrust.ts.
+- Implement your new strategy in this file.
+- Export the implemented strategy.
+- Go to the file recommender/config.ts.
+- Add the name of your localtrust strategy to the localtrustStrategies array.

+To load the new localtrust strategy into the database and the go-eigentrust service, you need to rerun the command `yarn compute`.

+### Pretrust strategy

+- Open the file recommender/strategies/pretrust.ts.
+- Implement your new pretrust strategy in this file.
+- Export the implemented strategy.
+- Go to the file recommender/config.ts.
+- Add the name of your pretrust strategy to the `pretrustStrategies` array.

+If you include this pretrust strategy in rankings or followers calculation, you might need to rerun yarn compute.

+### Rankings strategy

+The rankings strategy exports rankings based on a localtrust and a pretrust strategy.
+To set up a new rankings strategy, follow these steps:

+- Open the file recommender/config.ts.
+- Add the name of your rankings strategy to the rankingStrategies array.
+- Provide the name of your pretrust strategy and localtrust strategy.
+- Set the alpha value for your strategy.
+- Save the changes.
+- Run yarn compute to update the globaltrust table.

+You can now query the new rankings strategy from the `/rankings` endpoint using the provided name.

+### Feed strategy

+- To add a new feed strategy, follow these steps:
+- Open the file recommender/config/feed.ts.
+- Implement and export your new strategy in this file.
+- Go to the file recommender/config.ts and add your new strategy to the feedStrategies array.
+- Provide a custom name for your strategy (used when querying the `/feed` endpoint).
+- Set the implemented `feedStrategy` and specify the limit of posts to generate and store in the database.
+- Save the changes.
+- Run yarn compute to load the new feed strategy into the database.

+You should now see the new feed either by requesting the `/feed` endpoint or querying the `feeds` database table.